Liter, Really

 What Is a Liter, Really

 A liter is a metric unit of volume.
+No mass assumed.
+One liter equals 1,000 cubic centimeters.
 It's the space inside a cube that's 10 centimeters on each side.
-Consider this: one liter equals 1,000 cubic centimeters.
-No mass assumed.
-On top of that, that's it.
+That said, that's it.
 No weight implied.
 Just space.

 The liter isn't even an official SI unit — it's "accepted for use with the SI" — but it's everywhere.
 Soda bottles.
 Engine displacement.
 Milk cartons.
-IV bags.
+Plus, iV bags.
 If you've ever bought a 2-liter bottle of anything, you've held two liters in your hand.

 The kilogram connection